andrey-lepekhin/andrey-lepekhin.github.io/_posts/2018-07-22-The-intricate-dance-of-eye-contact.md

 tags: goal
 ---

 I'm amazed that I've only learned about this in my thirties.
 I've started seeing a new subcurrent of information that is communicated wordlessly (like body language).
-Now it is so much more interesting to pay attention to and participate in this dance.
+Now, it is so much more interesting to pay attention to and participate in this dance.
 What are they signaling?
 Did the interlocutor notice your move?

 [How to Make Eye Contact the Right Way in Life, Business, and Love](https://www.artofmanliness.com/articles/look-em-in-the-eye-part-ii-how-to-make-eye-contact-the-right-way-in-life-business-and-love/) by Brett & Kate McKay.

 For some time, I've been mindful about my own eye contact during various forms of communication.
 But I never did the next step — treat and interpret the variety of possible eye contacts as the signals they are.
 We're hardwired to interpret eye contact as a signal to answer questions like are you interested or not, are you submissive or dominant, are you trustworthy?

 For example, in some contexts, I just took notice that "it's uncomfortable to hold that gaze" and concluded "I'll look at the table instead".
-After reading this article, I started making the next step of assessing the situation "...which could be interpreted as me signaling lower status".
+After reading this article, I started making the next step of assessing the situation: "...which could be interpreted as me signaling lower status".
 After that I can choose whether that is something I want to happen right now.

 Having predetermined etiquette for expressing interest in the opposite sex is also very handy.
 In the past, after meeting a woman's gaze several times I usually started thinking "Does it mean anything, or is it a coincidence?
 Should I go say hi now or wait a couple of minutes to be sure?".
 The article conveniently answers these questions and more.